What we offer

 a conversation

-A free 15-minute consultation — no obligation, and you don't need to have it all figured out before you reach out.
+A free 20-minute video consultation.
+You don't need to have it figured out before we talk.